 Lesser flamingos, feeding in Lake Abietta, Ethiopia, contrast sharply with a jet-black rain cloud.
 (Photo copyright © by Kaj Halberg)

-In a pallid morning light, a double rainbow stands above Mount Kinabalu, Gunung Kinabalu National Park, Sabah, Borneo. – Read about wildlife on this mountain on the page Travel episodes – Borneo 1985: A hike up Gunung Kinabalu.
+In a pallid morning light, a double rainbow stands above Mount Kinabalu, Gunung Kinabalu National Park, Sabah, Borneo. – Wildlife on this mountain is described on the page Travel episodes – Borneo 1985: A hike up Gunung Kinabalu.
 (Photo copyright © by Kaj Halberg)

 Rain clouds greatly enhance the beauty of the otherwise rather flat landscape in Serengeti National Park, northern Tanzania.
 In the upper picture, a shower streaks the sky above rocky outcrops, named Simba Kopjes, while in the lower one, clouds are gathering at sunset.
 (Photos copyright © by Kaj Halberg)